What is Lean Protein? Benefits and Sources of Lean Protein

 Traditional protein sources like red meats have high fat and calories.
 Research published in the American Journal of Clinical Nutrition states that higher consumption of animal protein increases the risk of death due to chronic diseases by a whopping 23%.
 Further, studies suggest that it aids in unnecessary weight gain and causes coronary heart diseases.

-With so many disadvantages to health caused by fattier protein sources, lean protein aka your non-fatty protein gained prominence and adoration from health-conscious people and the medical community.
+With so many health disadvantages caused by fattier protein sources, lean protein, aka your non-fatty protein, gained prominence and adoration from health-conscious people and the medical community.

 5 Benefits of Lean Protein